-The project area involves approximately 11.28-acres of land located immediately adjacent to the northwest side of McGanney Way and the south side of State Route 20, a short distance south of the community of Smartsville, within the central-eastern portion of Yuba County, California.
-Lands affected are located within a portion of Section 33 of Township 16 North, Range 6 East, as shown on the USGS Smarstville, 7.5' Series quadrangle.
+The project area involves approximately 40-acres of land located between Loretta Lane and Boulder Way, on the south side of State Route 20, one mile south of Chuck Yeager Road, and a short distance south of the community of Smartsville, within the central-eastern portion of Yuba County, California.
+Lands affected are located within a portion of Section 4 of Township 15North, Range 6 East, as shown on the USGS Smartsville, 7.5' Series quadrangle.

-The property is located at an elevation ranging from between 620-800-feet above sea level, with topography moderately sloping northerly.
+The property is located at an elevation ranging from between 1078-670 feet above sea level, with topography moderately sloping easterly.
 The region is characterized by a Mediterranean climate, with cool, rainy winters and hot, dry summers.
 The average annual temperature for the project area ranges from 51-75°F, with the hottest temperatures occurring in July, reaching on average a maximum of 94°F. The average yearly rainfall totals for the area are approximately 19.37 inches, with the maximum annual precipitation occurring in January.

-The region once supported a variety of flora and fauna taxa which have been subsequently replaced with domesticated plants and a slimmer variety of animals, including marsh birds, ducks, geese, raptors, reptiles, amphibians and small mammals.
+The region once supported a variety of flora and fauna taxa which have been subsequently replaced with domesticated plants and a slimmer variety of animals, including marsh birds, ducks, geese, raptors, and small mammals.